kristianlm/Thumbkeyboard/readme.md

 Since I'll hopefully be able to use with this `emacs` on `Termux`, I'll need lots of key combinations, like `M-f` and `C-M->`.

-### Configurable

-It should be possible to customize the chords so users can add their own.

-### Hardwareizeable?

-With 3 hardware buttons, it should be able to reimplement the keyboard relatively easily.
-That probably means that swipe-gestures should be available as chords too.
-Now you can enter text into your Arduino toy just the same way you'd enter text into your phone.

 ## What's missing

 I don't know how non-Latin input would work with this.
-I'm focusing on Latin and programming input.
+I'm currently focusing on Latin and programming input.

 # TODO